jaccomoc/jactl/docs/pages/language-guide.md

 Y:abcabc
 ```

-As well as supporting tests with `if`, Jacsal supports using `unless` which just inverts the test.
+As well as supporting tests with `if`, Jactl supports using `unless` which just inverts the test.
 The statement is executed unless the given condition is true:
 ```groovy
 > def x = 'abc'